bartTC/django-markup/docs/bundled_filter/linebreaks.rst

 ==========

 - Filter name: ``linebreaks``
-- Provided through Django 1.0+
+- Provided by Django v1.0+

 The ``linebreaks`` filter replaces line breaks in plain text with appropriate HTML; a single newline becomes an HTML line break (``<br />``) and